Great Sand Dunes National Park and Preserve: Ecology

-The four primary components of the Great Sand Dunes system are the mountain watershed, the dunefield, the sand sheet, and the sabkha.
+The four primary components of the Great Sand Dunes system are the mountain watershed, the dune field, the sand sheet, and the sabkha.
 The mountain watershed receives heavy snow and rain which feeds creeks that flow down from alpine tundra and lakes, through subalpine and montane woodlands, and finally around the main dunefield.
 Sand that has blown from the valley floor is captured in streams and carried back toward the valley.
-As creeks disappear into the valley floor, the sand is picked up and carried to the dunefield once again.
+As creeks disappear into the valley floor, the sand is picked up and carried to the dune field once again.
 The recycling action of water and wind, along with a 7% moisture content below the dry surface holding the sand together, contributes to the great height of the dunes.

-The dunefield is composed of reversing dunes, transverse dunes—also called crescentic or barchan dunes—and star dunes.
-The sand sheet is the largest component of the system, comprising sandy grasslands that extend around three sides of the dunefield.
-Almost 90% of the sand deposit is found in the sand sheet, while the remainder is found in the dunefield.
+The dune field is composed of reversing dunes, transverse dunes—also called crescentic or barchan dunes—and star dunes.
+The sand sheet is the largest component of the system, comprising sandy grasslands that extend around three sides of the dune field.
+Almost 90% of the sand deposit is found in the sand sheet, while the remainder is found in the dune field.
 Small parabolic dunes form in the sand sheet and then migrate into the main dunefield.
-Nabkha dunes form around vegetation.
-The sabkha forms where sand is seasonally saturated by rising ground water.
+Nabkha Dunes form around vegetation.
+The sabkha forms where sand is seasonally saturated by rising groundwater.
 When the water evaporates away in late summer, minerals similar to baking soda cement sand grains together into a hard, white crust.
 Areas of sabkha can be found throughout western portions of the sand sheet, wherever the water table meets the surface.
 Some wetlands in the sabkha are deeper with plentiful plants and animals, while others are shallow and salty.